Knowledge base

 ) and the actual content of the message (body

-, body text). - Most email software/clients do not directly display the headers, but showing or forwarding them allows Infomaniak support to identify the issues encountered.
+, body of the text). - Most email software/clients do not directly display the headers, but displaying or forwarding them allows Infomaniak support to identify the issues encountered.

 - The headers of an email provide various information such as: